copy2018/knots-startos/README.md

 ### Adding Config Options

 To add config options, include the new config options in *both* `scripts/services/getConfig.ts` and `assets/compat/bitcoin.conf.template`, adhering to the syntax and conventions of those files.
-To view the full list of config options, complete with descriptions and specifications, check out this [site](https://jlopp.github.io/bitcoin-core-config-generator) from Jameson Lopp.
+To view the full list of config options, complete with descriptions and specifications, check out this [site](https://config.mempool.guide).

 ## Dependencies